 The following documents may be helpful when preparing to speak with researchers:

 The MINT Clinic Research Match program aims to connect individuals - persons with dementia and other memory challenges, and care partners - to research studies to improve care.

 MINT Memory Clinic will provide access to matching services to both interested research participants and researchers for studies that meet ethical and other requirements.
+The study matching process is provided with support from the Ontario Brain Institute, Ontario Neurodegenerative Disease Research Initiative, and Baycrest.
 MINT Memory Clinic does not guarantee recruitment for studies as recruitment is dependent on your own preferences, and does not accept 'finders fee' payments.